LogoHistorical Figure MBTI

 Why not INFP?

-An INFP correspondent would have left emotional traces — would have written letters whose warmth and feeling Diderot found satisfying rather than periodically insufficient.
-The INFP's dominant Fi expresses itself through emotional candor; it tends to leave behind documents of personal feeling, creative writing marked by lyrical subjectivity, relationships characterized by emotional generosity.
-Nothing in the indirect evidence of Diderot's letters suggests that Sophie Volland operated this way.
-The intellectual precision of his responses to her, the specific pattern of his self-revision when challenged, and the repeated complaints about her emotional restraint all point toward a woman whose primary register was analytical rather than emotional.
-The INFP would have written back with feeling; Sophie Volland apparently wrote back with questions.
+An INFP correspondent would have left emotional traces — letters whose warmth Diderot found satisfying rather than periodically insufficient.
+The INFP's dominant Fi expresses itself through emotional candor and relationships characterized by emotional generosity.
+Nothing in the indirect evidence suggests Sophie Volland operated this way.
+The intellectual precision of Diderot's responses to her, the pattern of his self-revision when challenged, and the repeated complaints about her emotional restraint all point toward a woman whose primary register was analytical.
+The INFP would have written back with feeling; Sophie Volland apparently wrote back with questions — and the gap her absence creates is cooler and more precise, the gap of an interlocutor present in the quality of thinking she produced rather than the emotional temperature she maintained.
+That is not the absence an INFP leaves.

 Sophie Volland is known only through the mind that loved her, but the shape of that mind's engagement with her tells us everything we need to know about what she brought to the conversation.